liferay/liferay-docs/discover/portal/articles/04-forms/00-intro.markdown

 ## Which Form Builder Should I Use? [](id=which-form-builder-should-i-use)

-Liferay Forms is a relatively new application, first appearing in @product@ version 7.0.
+Liferay Forms (also referred to as Forms) is a relatively new application, first appearing in @product@ version 7.0.
 It's intended to be the default form builder in @product@.
 If you can use Liferay Forms for your use case, you should.

 So the question "Which form builder should I use?" can be restated to "When should I use Dynamic Data Lists?"